Gucci revamps itself during Milan Fashion Week - ExBulletin

 Gucci kicked off its post-Michele era with a palette-cleaning collection that bore whiffs of its influence, but went in a surprisingly new and understated direction.

-Devoid of eccentricity, the collection took Gucci back to a set of basics with a rock ‘n’ roll vibe backed by a live performance from American guitarist Marc Ribot’s Ceramic Dog in the center of the circular theatre.
+Devoid of eccentricity, the collection took Gucci back to a set of basics with a rock n roll vibe backed by a live performance by American guitarist Marc Ribots Ceramic Dog in the center of the circular theatre.
 Front row guests included Nick Cave with his wife Susie, Canadian actor Percy Hynes White, who appears in the Netflix hit ‘Wednesday’, British actor Idris Elba and South Korean singer Kai.

 The staple look included oversized jackets with paper tops worn with trailing pants or long leggings tucked into bright cowboy boots, accented with leggings.
 The color palette was sober, denim and khaki, gray and canary yellow, purple with ice blue.